 In order to prevent unauthorized access to sensitive financial information, accountants can protect it by putting in place safeguards such as encryption, access controls, and firewalls.
 In addition to this, they are able to perform routine security audits in order to identify and address any vulnerabilities.

 Effective communication is essential in accounting, as professionals must communicate complex financial information to clients, stakeholders, and other departments.
-However, communication can be a challenge, particularly when dealing with non-financial professionals who may not understand accounting concepts.
+However, communication can be a challenge, particularly when dealing with non-financial professionals who may not understand accounting function and its concepts.
 To overcome this challenge, accounting professionals can develop their communication skills and focus on explaining financial information in terms that are easy to understand.
 They can also use visual aids, such as graphs and charts, to help convey complex information.

 Staffing is another challenge faced by accounting professionals.
 Many businesses struggle to attract and retain qualified accounting professionals, particularly in a competitive job market.
 To overcome this challenge, businesses can invest in training and development programs to help staff members develop their skills and advance in their careers.
 They can also offer competitive salaries and benefits packages to attract top talent.